qaware/go-offline-maven-plugin/Readme.md

 This is especially relevant with modern CI-Systems like Gitlab and Circle-CI that need a consistent local Maven repository in their cache to build efficiently.

+The plugin can also be used to download all source files of all transitive dependencies of a project.

-Maven already has an official to do this: The maven-dependency-plugin go-offline goal Unfortunately, the go-offline plugin suffers from several drawbacks:
+Maven already has an official to do all this: The maven-dependency-plugin go-offline goal Unfortunately, the go-offline plugin suffers from several drawbacks:

 - Multi-Module builds are not supported since the plugin tries to download Reactor-Dependencies from the Remote Repository